rafaelfiume/sketch/docs/start-here/Onboarding.md

 # Onboarding

-You should have the all the basic develoment tools installed and be able to have the system running locally once you complete the steps in this doc.
+You should have all the basic develoment tools installed and be able to have the system running locally once you complete the steps in this doc.

 **Table of Contents**